-The Oxx Coffeebox has the distinction of having a control panel centered on top of the machine…right between the k-cup chamber and the water tank compartment.
-It’s a simple layout with push button functions that include a power on/off button, 3 indicator lights, a selector for coffee and a selector for just hot water, and 3 brew sizes.
+The Oxx Coffeebox has the distinction of having a control panel centred on top of the machine…right between the k-cup chamber and the water tank compartment.
+It’s a simple layout with push-button functions, including a power on/off button, three indicator lights, a selector for coffee and a selector for hot water, and three brew sizes.
 The brew sizes are 8, 10, and 12.

-The aforementioned indicator lights are: Heating, Refill, and Descale.
-The brew size buttons are rather generic looking and just show a small, medium and large cup in ascending order.
+The indicator lights are Heating, Refill, and Descale.
+The brew size buttons are rather generic and show a small, medium and large cup in ascending order.

-If you ever wish to pause a brew cycle you can, you just need to hit the brew button again for it to temporarily cease.
+If you ever wish to pause a brew cycle, you can; you need to hit the brew button again for it to cease temporarily.

-The Coffeeboxx has an Auto-Off that goes into effect after about 30 minutes of inactivity…a good bit more expedient than other models on average which sometimes take up to two hours.
+The Coffeeboxx has an Auto-Off that goes into effect after about 30 minutes of inactivity…a bit more practical than other models on average, which sometimes takes up to two hours.

 Water Tank and Filter

-Unlike most of the popular models I discuss, the Oxx Coffeeboxx has a very different type of water reservoir -it is self-contained with a recessed middle grip – keeping dust and debris out, and flavor in.
-To put it in so many words, it kind of resembles one of those cooler inserts that you put in the freezer to take out and put in the cooler just before leaving for a trip. …it has a screw-on cap for easy filling and refilling on one side and the other holds the water filter, which is also uniquely designed.
+Unlike most popular models I discuss, the Oxx Coffeeboxx has a very different type of water reservoir –self-contained with a recessed middle grip – keeping dust and debris out and flavour in.
+To put it in so many words, it resembles one of those more astonishing inserts you put in the freezer to take out and put in the cooler just before leaving for a trip. …it has a screw-on cap for easy filling and refilling on one side, and the other holds the water filter, which is also uniquely designed.

-It is rod-shaped in appearance and the water filter cartridge kind of looks like a gumdrop or marshmallow (yep I’m having a colorful metaphor day 🙂 All humor aside, it works pretty much just like most of the other one cup models containing water filters; the respective cartridges should be changed periodically (every 3 months)
+It is rod-shaped in appearance, and the water filter cartridge looks like a gumdrop or marshmallow (yep, I’m having a colourful metaphor day 🙂 All humour aside, it works pretty much just like most of the other one-cup models containing water filters; the respective cartridges should be changed periodically (every three months)

-The water tank itself holds 84.5 oz which has a max-fill line, is nice and generous -so if you’ve got a crew around you’re needing to share with, everybody will have a pretty easy time getting themselves a cup and not having to refill it often (average of between 7 and 10 cups before needing to refill.)
+The water tank itself holds 84.5 oz, which has a max-fill line, and is friendly and generous -so if you’ve got a crew around you to need to share with, everybody will have a pretty easy time getting themselves a cup and not have to refill it often (average of between 7 and 10 cups before needing to fill.)

-You have the option of periodically purging the unit for later storage (instructions are covered more in-depth in the user guide) which is a definite plus.
+You can periodically purge the unit for later storage (instructions are covered more in-depth in the user guide), which is a definite plus.

 The drip tray grate has a nice feature of a small round hole in the middle which makes it easy to get ahold of to remove it if you need a little more extra room on the drip tray.
 Both the grate and the tray are top-rack dishwasher safe.

-One thing I observe about this drip tray is it’s very sturdy looking, just like the rest of the machine and this was no exception.
-It was definitely made to hold travel mugs, tumblers, and yes, even thermoses as well.
+One thing I observed about this drip tray is it’s sturdy looking, just like the rest of the machine, and this was no exception.
+It was made to hold travel mugs, tumblers, and even thermoses.

 K-Cup Chamber and Operation

 The k-cup chamber is a little different in design.
-There is a compartment lid above it that you raise straight up to start inserting a Kcup/refillable Kcup, as opposed to a handle you raise on some other brewers.
+There is a compartment lid above it that you raise straight up to start inserting a Kcup/refillable Kcup instead of a handle you raise on some other brewers.

-It functions just like that of other models; it also has a pod holder assembly that can be removed, in the event that you wish to use the refillable K-Cups.
+It functions just like other models; it also has a pod holder assembly that can be removed if you wish to use the refillable K-Cups.

-The manufacturer’s site recommends the brand EcoFill, and in my research there are other brands that work, but there was an opinion voiced that the “My K-Cup” brand was not a good fit.
+The manufacturer’s site recommends EcoFill, and in my research, other brands work, but an opinion was voiced that the “My K-Cup” brand was not a good fit.
 So if you’re still with me, don’t use that one.

 The Coffeeboxx’s inner workings are unique in that it has a separate compartment for brewing non-coffee products.
-So if you or members of your team, or crew, just want to grab an easy lunch of ramen or another product that requires hot water, you will have hot water on demand!
+So if you or your team members or crew want to grab a leisurely lunch of ramen or another product that requires hot water, you will have hot water on demand!

 Oxx Coffeeboxx Anchors

-There are three stainless steel anchor tie-downs located on both side panels of the unit (six in all) with which to secure your machine on those bumpy trips.
-Either side you can insert the bungee straps you should be good to go.
-Yep, this is a company that really did think of everything!
+There are three stainless steel anchor tie-downs on both side panels of the unit (six in all) to secure your machine on those bumpy trips.
+You can insert the bungee straps on either side; you should be good to go.
+Yep, this is a company that did think of everything!

-At the present time the Oxx Coffeeboxx comes in three colors: Black, Desert Tan and Hi-Vis Green – this bright green which borders on neon yellow-green, appears to be the most popular color out of all three, perhaps for the obvious reason that it shows so darn well.
+The Oxx Coffeeboxx comes in three colours: Black, Desert Tan and Hi-Vis Green – this bright green, which borders on neon yellow-green, appears to be the most popular color out of all three, perhaps for the apparent reason that it shows so darn well.

-The manufacturer advice recommends a descale session every three months – basically on par with most of the home and office pod brewers.
-The methodology is similar – except that you would fill up the water tank with your chosen descale solution OR full strength white vinegar (about a liter, according to instructions – apparently the conversion from the 84 oz is 2.5 liters) and proceed with a pod-less brew cycle, then run a cycle with fresh water to get rid of the vinegar residue.
+The manufacturer recommends a descale session every three months – basically on par with most home and office pod brewers.
+The methodology is similar – except that you would fill up the water tank with your chosen descale solution OR full-strength white vinegar (about a liter, according to instructions – apparently, the conversion from the 84 oz is 2.5 liters) and proceed with a pod-less brew cycle, then run a process with fresh water to get rid of the vinegar residue.

-You are encouraged to do a preliminary priming, out of the box, and periodic flushing in the manner as above, for optimum coffee taste.
+You are encouraged to do a preliminary priming, out-of-the-box, and periodic flushing in the manner above for an optimum coffee taste.

-Although it uses the same standard 120 volt outlet as other pod machines, the Oxx Coffeeboxx uses 1450 watts of power which is more than your typical home brewer.
-Because the Coffeeboxx is made for so much outdoor use first and foremost, the question of powering it away from a conventional electrical unit is bound to be very important.
+Although it uses the same standard 120-volt outlet as other pod machines, the Oxx Coffeeboxx uses 1450 watts of power which is more than your typical home brewer.
+Because the Coffeeboxx is made for outdoor use first and foremost, powering it away from a conventional electrical unit is bound to be very important.

-Almost unanimously, the use of a 2000-watt power inverter is recommended, This FAQ section from the company website explains it in good terms.
-If you already own a inverter of at least 1800 watts, you should be in good hands – if not, this one I found appears to be highly rated.
+Almost unanimously, using a 2000-watt power inverter is recommended; this FAQ section from the company website explains it in good terms.
+If you already own an inverter of at least 1800 watts, you should be in good hands – if not, this one I found appears to be highly rated.

-There are a few optional (and proprietary) accessories that are designed to complement the Oxx Coffeeboxx, namely a travel field case, and a K-Cup holder with a zippered front (which holds about 12 pods), in addition to an 18-oz tumbler.
+A few optional (and proprietary) accessories are designed to complement the Oxx Coffeeboxx, namely a travel field case and a K-Cup holder with a zippered front (which holds about 12 pods), in addition to an 18-oz tumbler.
 It seemed like the availability of those items was somehow limited at the time of this update (3/20) ;

 - Travel field case (currently not available)